CadQuery/cadquery/doc/quickstart.rst

 **Line 5** creates a new padding parameter that decides how far the holes are from the edges of the plate.

-**Lines 11-12** selects the top-most face of the block, and creates a workplane on the top of that face, which we'll use to define the centers of the holes in the corners.
+**Lines 14-15** selects the top-most face of the block, and creates a workplane on the top of that face, which we'll use to define the centers of the holes in the corners.

+**Line 16** draws a rectangle 12mm smaller than the overall length and width of the block, which we will use to locate the corner holes.
+We'll use the vertices ( corners ) of this rectangle to locate the holes.
+The rectangle's center is at the center of the workplane, which in this case coincides with the center of the bearing hole.

 There are a couple of things to note about this line: